teraspace/spree_duna_theme/README.md

     - Some carrousel without images
     - Footer nearly completed
     - Header nearly completed
+    - Colors and header layout avaible only by change bundled css in spree/shared/head partial in this gem:
+         <%= stylesheet_link_tag 'green', media: 'screen', 'data-turbolinks-track': 'reload' %>
+         Black, Blue, Yellow, Green and Red avaible.
+    - Layout setup @@header_layout global 'default' and 'compact' in your project initialitzer.
+      Compact mode only will render top menu and will get out the left handed one.
+    - Top menu Icon search, Login and Link to cart are functionals.

     Anothers features Stroyka UX avaible but not implemented with Spree yet. :
         - Login from the home (visually inputs for logins is Spree sourced yet) but usable